 Students pursuing a career in the fitness industry are able to complete an Associate of Science degree with a concentration in Exercise Science.
 Exercise Science has been identified as a rapidly growing industry at both the state and national levels.
 The curriculum is designed to integrate the educational and practical skills necessary to become an exercise professional.
 Exercise science professionals work and study in commercial, clinical, and workplace settings increasing awareness of health, fitness, and improved quality of life for the general population.
 Upon completion of the Associate of Science degree, students will be prepared to take a national certifying exam.
 They may choose to enter the workforce as a certified personal trainer, or continue their education at a transfer institution to obtain a bachelor's degree in a health-related field.

-First Semester First Semester Course Credits Course Credits BIOS 1010 General Biology4 HPER 1245 Weight Management1 HPER 1510 Introduction to Physical Education3 PRTR 2410 Advanced Personal Training4 ENGL 1010 English Composition I Oral Communication3 HPER 1270 Aerobic Fitness Behavioral & Social Sciences3 MATH 1150 College Algebra 3 HPER 1550 Lifetime Wellness 3 BIOS 2120 Intro to Human Anatomy and Physiology II4 HPER 1550 Lifetime Wellness 15
+Course Credits

+BIOS 1010 General Biology 4

+HPER 1510 Introduction to Physical Education

+ENGL 1010 English Composition I

+HPER 1270 Aerobic Fitness

+MATH 1150 College Algebra

+HPER 1550 Lifetime Wellness

+15